 Luxury – The Ritz

 It doesn’t get much more luxurious than the world-famous Ritz hotel.
-Favourite of superstars and the mega-rich, you can pretend to be a rock god and throw a TV out the window.
+Favorite of superstars and the mega-rich, you can pretend to be a rock god and throw a TV out the window.
 It’s five stars worth of service that will set you back a pretty penny – but it is one of the finest hotels in the world, bang in the middle of one of the world’s finest cities.
 It doesn’t get more decadent than this.

 Location: 150 Piccadilly, W1J 9BR.
 The closest underground station is Green Park.